alperenkaracete/alperenkaracete/README.md

 ## 🎮 Game Development Projects

 ### 1. [RoboCarGo](https://github.com/alperenkaracete/RoboCarGo)
-A 2D puzzle-platformer where the car changes color to match the cargo.
+A 2D puzzle-cargo game where the car changes color to match the cargo.
 Deliver to the correct customer to win!
 🧠 Color-matching mechanic | 🚗 Smooth movement
 🎥 [Demo Video](https://youtu.be/qBhOFV2i1EM)